LukePappa/myOS/text.md

 Any naturalistic justification for existence must presuppose some element of what it seeks to explain.
 To avoid such circular reasoning, it is therefore necessary to posit a transcendent source of being--what may be called God.
 By this definition, God is above properties, logic, and causality.
 He is consequently uncreated, unknowable, and wholly unrestrained in ability.

-Maturation begins with the discernment of appropriate responses to external events, the conduct of others, and one’s own shortcomings, thereby cultivating virtue.
+Maturation begins with choosing appropriate responses to external events, the conduct of others, and one’s own shortcomings, thereby cultivating virtue.
 Much as truth is seen by the intellect, God's indwelling presence is felt by a purified heart.